 Samsung is carrying over its camera prowess from the Galaxy S9 Plus to the Note 9, with low-light defeating and telephoto-zooming camera lenses on the back.
-This is one of the best camera phones you'll be able to buy in 2018.
+This is one of the best camera phones you'll be able to buy.

 The S9 Plus gives you an idea of the photo quality you can expect from the Note 9, though Samsung has tweaked its software to improve on that quality.
 It automatically makes small, but meaningful differences to the white balance of images by recognizing what you're shooting.